 - Half of all people who get lice never itch.

 - The only way you know for sure that lice are present is by wet-combing with a WelComb®.

 Nits are eggs and empty egg shells.
 They are tiny grey or white teardrop shaped objects glued to the hair shaft.
 They are usually found in clusters above the ears, at the nape of the neck or at the crown of the head.
 You may see a nit before you see a louse.

 The only sure-fire way to prevent the spread of lice is to not touch heads/hair with someone who has lice.
 That’s it.
 Preventative combing detects lice early, allowing for physical removal of nits before they hatch.

 What’s the best way to remove lice?

-Get a WelComb Lice and Nit Removal Kit and follow our steps.
-We know that physical removal is the only way to kill lice and nits.
+If you’re wondering how to remove lice, all you need to do is purchase a WelComb® Lice and Nit Removal Comb!
+You can purchase the WelComb® on Amazon or you can buy the Dollar General Lice and Nit Removal Kit from your local Dollar General.
+Once you have your WelComb, simply follow our lice removal steps.
+We know that physical removal is the only way to kill nits.
 Contrary to popular belief, there is no shampoo, conditioner or other treatment that will kill nits.
 That’s why it’s all about the comb!